teratide/dask-accelerated/README.md

     cd ../../../../../..
 ```

-Now the dask-accelerated native binaries can be build, these also build Fletcher and RE2.
+Now the *dask accelerated* native binaries can be build, these also build Fletcher and RE2.
 ```
     mkdir -p native/build
     cd native/build